swagger-autogen/swagger-autogen/README.md

 const outputFile = './path/swagger-output.json'
 const endpointsFiles = ['./path/endpointsUser.js', './path/endpointsBook.js']

-// NOTE: if you use the express Router, you must pass in the
-// 'endpointsFiles' only the root file where the route starts.
+/* NOTE: if you use the express Router, you must pass in the 'endpointsFiles' only the root file where the route starts, such as: index.js, app.js, routes.js, ... */

 swaggerAutogen(outputFile, endpointsFiles, doc)
 ```